 All in all, this simple but handy daypack is a great deal.
 It comes with just the right amount of convenient bells and whistles and can be used for a vast amount of activities.View at Amazon

 Deuter backpacks come at a multitude of prices – some of their bags are affordable, and some are really expensive.

 While the price of a particular model depends on its design and features, we think that it’s pretty safe to say that most Deuter bags retail for around $120.
 Of course, one can also find Deuter backpacks that are a lot pricier, as well as those that are much cheaper.

 Since they’re really comfortable to carry and well-designed, Deuter backpacks are undoubtedly worth the price.
 The quality of some of their models is beyond impressive.

 When it comes to prices, Deuter is the one that makes more expensive backpacks.
 However, that does not necessarily mean that their bags are just better than those of Osprey.
 To put it simply, finding an Osprey or Deuter model that doesn’t perform well is next to impossible.

-With that being said, we have to point out that between the two, Deuter is the brand with a much longer history – it’s easy to see why the company has such a high reputation as well as the cult-like following among the trekkers everywhere around the world.
+With that being said, I have to point out that between the two, Deuter is the brand with a much longer history – it’s easy to see why the company has such a high reputation as well as the cult-like following among the trekkers everywhere around the world.
 Not many companies have perfected their craft as well as Deuter did.

 Its rival certainly doesn’t fall far behind in that department, though.
 Osprey backpacks are among the most well-designed and well-made products of this type on the market – there’s no doubt about that.